Merger-induced galaxy transformations in the ARTEMIS simulations: Acknowledgements

 \section{Acknowledgements}

+The manuscript has been improved thanks to the helpful suggestions of an anonymous referee.
 The authors thank John Helly for generating the merger trees for the \texttt{ARTEMIS} simulations.
 They are also grateful to Romeel Dav\'e, Katarina Kraljic, Rosemary Wyse, Eugene Vasiliev for many illuminating discussions that have inspired some of the investigations discussed here.
 VB diu moltes gr\`acies a la Universitat de Barcelona per acollir-lo.

+This research made use of Astropy,\footnote{http://www.astropy.org} a community-developed core Python package for Astronomy \citep{astropy:2013, astropy:2018}.

 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 769130).
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility.
 The equipment was funded by BEIS capital funding via STFC capital grants ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.